Baldo by Hector D. Cantú and Carlos Castellanos for June 27, 2020

 11. Missing large

-delennwen about 4 years ago
+delennwen over 4 years ago

 And Cantu and Castellanos do use the term “fib” in the True Mentiras segments (“Fibs your parents told you as a child.”)